IBM-Blockchain-Archive/fabric-images/README.md

 ## Prerequisites

 Ensure that you have Docker for [Mac](https://docs.docker.com/engine/installation/mac/),  [Windows](https://docs.docker.com/engine/installation/windows/) or [Linux](https://docs.docker.com/engine/installation/#/on-linux) 1.12 or higher properly installed on your machine.
-You must also have [Docker Compose](https://docs.docker.com/compose/install/) installed.
+You must also have [Docker Compose](https://docs.docker.com/compose/install/) 1.7 or higher installed.

 ## Pulling the Images

 [Docker Compose](https://docs.docker.com/compose/) will be used to run the images and spin up your local environment.
-By using docker compose, you don't need to execute a `docker pull` command to retrieve the images.
+By using Docker Compose, you don't need to execute a `docker pull` command to retrieve the images.
 The images are specified in the docker-compose.yml file and will download automatically when you ultimately execute the `docker-compose` command.

 ## Getting Started and using Docker Compose